ajagnanan/lovelace-settings-sync/README.md

 ### Sensor

-This card will need a REST endpoint which will store the Settings JSON.
-A REST Sensor will be needed that will then store these settings in Home Assistant.
+This card requires a REST endpoint which will serve the Settings JSON.
+A REST Sensor will be needed that will then retrieve these settings into Home Assistant.
 An example of the [rest sensor](samples/rest_sensor.yaml) and [settings.json](samples/settings.json) are provided.
 The "Key" is the Username of the Setting.
-**The REST Sensor is needed because we can use Attributes to store a String lenght greater than 255, which is the limit of the State value.**
+**The REST Sensor is needed because Attributes allow a String lenght greater than 255, which is the limit of the State value.**

-CloudFlare Workers offers a way to host the REST endpoint.
+CloudFlare Workers offer a way to host the REST endpoint.
 See [cf_worker.js](samples/cf_worker.js) for a basic example of the worker code.

 ### Card